 Although the cost is exceptionally low, it is seen as a disadvantage for users who do not use it very often.

 VPNetic ranks my top list depending on several factors.
 Some of these factors in no particular order are:

 - Usage of logs.
 (None are acceptable!)

 Using virtual private networks is quite common in countries such as India or the UK as both countries have blocked sites with adult content to some degree.

-However, those blocks are not that effective because it is quite easy to get around it with the help of a VPN-service.
+However, those blocks are not that effective because it is quite easy to get around them with the help of a VPN service.

 They are also used to protect people’s data on public networks.